jhumigas/ml-classes/Naive Bayes/README.md

 # Naive Bayes

 Here we implement Naive Bayes from scratch.
 Naive Bayes is often in classification problems.
-It is a method used to model a classification problem probabalistically.
+It is a method used to model a classification problem probalistically.
 In every supervised learning problem, we are provided with inputs X and outputs y.
 In fact, we consider that there is an underlying processing label each input xi by an output yi.
 Such a process is called oracle, and is unknown.
 Machine Learning has at its core the objective of connecting a model of the oracle to a set of data (X,y) provided.
 We usually consider a hypothesis space where lives hypothesis functions s.t f(x) = y.

 Contrary to frequentist approach where the so called hypothesis function are parametrized, in bayesian learning we keep updating a distribution P(theta|x,y) conditionnaly to the set of available samples (xi,yi).
 As the samples are received, some hypothesis get more likely than others.
 Naive Bayes consider samples to be independently distributed.
-This rather storng assumption explains the name 'naive' but result in simple factorization of the generic distribution. tl; dr: “Naive Bayes” assumes the feature variables are independent of each other given the target class Y : Xi ind Xj | Y.
+This rather strong assumption explains the name 'naive' but result in simple factorization of the generic distribution. tl; dr: “Naive Bayes” assumes the feature variables are independent of each other given the target class Y : Xi ind Xj | Y.

 ## Dataset